Sölden Ski Resort

 Sölden Ski Resort Austria

-Soelden ski resort in the Ötztal (or Oetz valley) is one of Austria's largest standalone skiing areas, plus has both the country's longest skiable vertical & longest ski trail.
+Soelden ski resort in the Ötztal (or Oetz valley) is Austria's largest standalone skiing area, plus has both the country's longest skiable vertical & longest ski trail.
 Be prepared for the word BIG to be thrown at you when visiting Sölden.
-A visit to the Austrian Tyrol is probably not complete without even a short visit.
+A visit to the Austrian Tyrol is probably not complete without even a short visit here.

 Everything about the resort is big.
-Expansive terrain over 2,000m elevation, 146km of piste trails, 2 glaciers, skiing from October to May, three peaks over 3,000m, huge beginner ski areas & a vast off-piste make Sölden an intriguing ski area to visit.
+Expansive terrain over 2,000m elevation, 147km of piste trails, 2 glaciers, skiing from late September to May, three peaks over 3,000m, huge beginner ski areas & a vast off-piste make Sölden an intriguing ski area to visit.
 To make it even bigger, every lift pass of 3 days duration or longer is valid in all the resorts in the Oetztal.

 A caveat though.
-By its very nature (read on!), it may not appeal to everyone, particularly discerning Powderhounds & their families.
+By its very nature (read on!), it may not appeal to everyone, particularly discerning Powderhounds & their families, but on its day when the powder is cold & deep and the crowds stay on the piste, Solden is an absolute freeriders heaven.

 Pros & Cons for Soelden Ski Resort